K-Scorpio/scorpiosec/content/en/posts/post16.md

 The dashboard presents a form vulnerable to Server-Side Request Forgery (SSRF), enabling us to acquire a file with plaintext passwords.
 By combining the user names we enumerate and the passwords, we get an initial foothold into the system via SSH.

-Further exploration revealed a mysql database; however attempting to read one of its table's content produces some indecipherable output because of the `cache_sha2_password` plugin's encryption.
+Further exploration reveals a mysql database; however attempting to read one of its table's content produces some indecipherable output because of the `cache_sha2_password` plugin's encryption.
 Eventually, using a meticulously crafted query, we successfully dump the password hashes in a legible format and after cracking them we get the root password.

 Target IP  - `10.10.62.39`